nkruk/nkruk.github.io/_posts/2021-04-04-scaffolding-models-from-an-ERD.markdown

 As we already announced, we'll tackle the decision to use `through:` in a different post.

-So in nutshell, after executing the generate commands we've taken care of two main issues: changing the flag of any optional `belongs_to` associations (and we must do this before running the migrations) and also add any necessary `has_many` associations to the `ApplicationRecords` (including its `dependent:` option if required).
+So in a nutshell, after executing the generate commands we've taken care of two main issues: changing the flag of any optional `belongs_to` associations (and we must do this before running the migrations) and also add any necessary `has_many` associations to the `ApplicationRecords` (including its `dependent:` option if required).

 [nested-attributes]: https://api.rubyonrails.org/v6.1.3.1/classes/ActiveRecord/NestedAttributes/ClassMethods.html